Soil Health Management Planning

 For the producer:

 A soil in good health can improve irrigation efficiency, reduce fertilization needs, reduce pest pressure, reduce erosion, and improve overall plant productivity and health.
+Having a written guide and maps provided by the soil health plan can help to visualize the potential opportunities for soil health improvement and understand where priorities for improvement may be.

 For the environment: